 We are exposed to foreign currency fluctuation risk, primarily U.S. Dollar/British Pound, U.S. Dollar/Euro and U.S. Dollar/Canadian Dollar, as it relates to certain accounts receivables and to our foreign operations.
 We are also subject to translation exposure of our foreign subsidiaries' financial statements.
 In recent years, our foreign subsidiaries have not generated a substantial portion of our consolidated sales or net income.
 In addition, a small portion of our consolidated accounts receivable are denominated in foreign currencies.
-In the first quarter of fiscal 2013 we entered into two derivative contracts to reduce our exposure to fluctuations in the exchange rate of the Euro compared to the U.S. Dollar.
-These contracts expired prior to October 31, 2012 and one immaterial transaction was executed per the contractual terms.
+In the second quarter of fiscal 2013 we entered into two derivative contracts to reduce our exposure to fluctuations in the exchange rate of the Euro compared to the U.S. Dollar.
+These contracts expired prior to January 31, 2013 and no transactions were executed per the contractual terms.
 We believe that the overall foreign currency fluctuation risk is not material to our consolidated financial statements.

 We are exposed to market risk as it relates to the investments of plan assets under our defined benefit pension plan.
 The fair value of these assets is subject to change due to fluctuations in the financial markets.
-A lower asset value may increase our pension expense and may increase the amount and accelerate the timing of future funding contributions.
+A lower asset value may increase our pension expense and may increase the amount of future funding contributions.